Schedule

 Aug 1

-Dublin StageEVENT TYPEInternational Artist
+LOCATIONTrinity StageEVENT TYPEInternational Artist

 The Gardiner Brothers are five-time World Champion Irish dancers, viral content creators, performers and keynote speakers.
 They have won over 40 major Irish dancing titles, amassed over 8 million followers, and generated over 1 billion views across social media.
 Their signature style-blending high-energy footwork with modern and classic music-has redefined Irish dance for a global audience.
 As former principal dancers with Riverdance and stars of their own touring show, Unleashed, they bring an unmatched level of passion, innovation, and storytelling to every stage.
 The Gardiner Brothers continue to elevate Irish dance, proving it is more versatile, modern, and exciting than ever before.